n8rob/al-qasida/README.md

 # al-qasida

+⚠️⚠️⚠️ This repo is no longer being updated and has been relocated to [https://github.com/JHU-CLSP/al-qasida](https://github.com/JHU-CLSP/al-qasida).
+Please use that repo instead. ❗❗❗

 Welcome!
 This is the official repo for AL-QASIDA (Robinson et al., 2025), the first comprehensive evaluation for LLM dialectal Arabic proficiency, presented in this paper: